pjfooeve09/todo-list-backend/README.md

 4. rails s
 5. Optional: to view and open the JSON data, open http://localhost:3000/api/v1/lists in the browser.

-# todolist-frontend
+# Next Step: todolist-frontend
-Click here to be redirected to the todolist-frontend repository.
+Click here to be redirected to the todolist-frontend repository and follow the steps to run the app.